changtaoshuai/Marketing_Analytics/README.md

 # Sentiment Analysis

-This project combined Web scraping, data visualization, and prediction models.
-In the first part, I chose one of my favoraite restaurants **Fogo de Chao (Botson)** on Opentable, and scraped its reviews.
-In the second part, based on Fogo de Chao's reviews, visualization and prediction models are presented.
-Finally, comparing among models, I found `Lasso` to be the best model.
+In wanting to demonstrate my abilities in using Data Analytic techniques, I chose one of my favoraite restaurants, **Fogo de Chao (Botson)**, to perform Web Scraping, create data visualizations, and build prediction models.
+As such, discussed in Part 1, I used Web Scraping to draw from reviews of the restaurant that were posted on Opentable.
+Based on these reviews, I then created visualization and prediction models (Part 2).
+After comparing the utility of various model performances, I concluded that `Lasso` is the best model for this case because it has the highest accuracy score.

 ## Part 1: Web Scraping

-In this section, I performed web scraping for Fogo de Chao's reviews on OpenTable.
+In Part 1, I conducted Web Scraping using posted reviews of Fogo de Chao (Boston) found on the website OpenTable.

-Here is an example of a few reviews:
+Here are two examples of reviews posted on OpenTable:
 ![](/images/website_review.jpg)

 First, I used **selenium** in Python to open Fogo de Chao's web page.